Esteph27/Bridal-Union/README.md

 During the initial deployment stages on Heroku, the favicon failed to load.
 The below steps fixed the problem:

-- I removed DISBALE_STATIC FILES from my config vars in Heroku.
-At the time of initial deployment, this was only a temporary variable as I did not have any static files at the time.
+1. I removed DISBALE_STATIC FILES from my config vars in Heroku.

+(This was only a temporary variable to set up the initial deployment on Heroku as I did not have any static files at the time.
+I shortly added my static files so there was no need to readd this back to my config vars).

 **Failed to load static files in deployment:**

-The below changes fixed the above:
+The file path was incorrect, the below changes fixed the above:

-- File path was incorrect, I removed the forward slash '/' in file path:
+1. I removed the forward slash '/' in file path:

 ![screenshot of css file path](media/css-file-path.png)